truecoach/styleguides/ux-dev/class-naming-conventions.md

 .third-party-markup [id*='embed-'] {}
 ```

-For more on attribute selectors, read [CSS-Tricks "The Skinny on Attribute Selectors" post](https://css-tricks.com/attribute-selectors/).
+For more on attribute selectors, read [CSS-Tricks' "The Skinny on Attribute Selectors" post](https://css-tricks.com/attribute-selectors/).

 ## BEM Naming Conventions